 $5 for a 24-hour guest permit, $10 for 3-days, and $20 for 7-days.

-There is currently no limit proposed on the number of overnight guest permits available to individual homeowners.
+There is currently no limit proposed on the number of overnight guest permits available per night to individual homeowners, but there will be a limit of 30 permits per address per year.
 All guest permits are available to purchase online anytime, or in-person at 400 Witherspoon St. during regular business hours.

 To give more time for guests to visit residents and customers to shop/dine.
 This time limit also coincides with parking meters throughout town.

 Evening parking is free after 9:00 pm and before 2:00 am.
 The overnight parking restriction for those without permits continues to be enforced between 2:00 am and 6:00 am, as is currently the case.

 Yes, and eligibility will be limited to the number of permits per residence based on driveway configuration, or lack of a driveway.